HwWobbe/DefinitiveData-DeltaAlerts/README.md

 DefinitiveData-DeltaAlerts may morph into a DataAlerts.ca peer of D...f...

 - -07-19: Tfo checkpoint
-  - keep merging .tn and .tt
+  - here, in GitHub, keep merging .tn and .tt
   - relocate .tp to subFolders
 - -07-13: TpT-09( Gjw $vmInstall )
 - -07-12: ( Haversine )CurbSide